Updated August 21, 2021

-HARTFORD, Conn., March 5, 2021 — A combination of common medications and treatments can keep some, if not most, COVID-19 patients out of the hospital.
-That is the information collated from the world’s medical literature and practiced by Connecticut physician, H. Robert Silverstein, MD, Medical Director of The Preventive Medicine Center in Hartford.
+A combination of common medications and treatments can keep some, if not most, corona virus/CoV2-19 patients out of the hospital.
+This information is collated from the world’s medical literature and has been successful in all 35 of my confirmed CoV2-19 patients.

-– Decadron – Also known as dexamethasone or equivalent dose of prednisone (these steroids are similar to the natural stress hormone hydrocortisone produced by the adrenal glands)
+– Methylprednisolone or Decadron/also known as dexamethasone (these steroids are similar to the natural stress hormone hydrocortisone produced by the adrenal glands)

 – Colchicine – An anti-inflammatory gout medicine (to calm general inflammation)